Selling Your Business Checklist

 Once you’re to the final stages of selling your online business, preparing a business exit strategy is crucial in ensuring you have everything organized, updated, and ready to go.
 Business exit planning will prevent any delays in the sale of your company.
 A few of the items left on the checklist include:

-- Performing a final review and signing of all documents
+- Performing a final review of your documents and adding your signature

 - Transferring any remaining log-in credentials and contact information